michael-milette/moodle-filter_filtercodes/README.md

 * {usercount} : Count total number of registered users on the site.
 Does not included deleted users, primary admin or guest.
 * {usersactive} : Count total number of registered users on the site.
 Does not included deleted users, disabled users, primary admin or guest.
 * {usersonline} : Total number of users who were online in the last 5 minutes.
+* {userscountrycount} : Total number of countries that users are from according to their profile.
 * {siteyear} : 4-digit current year.
 * {now dateTimeFormat} : Display's the current date.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
 * {coursecount} : Total number of courses on this Moodle site (not including Front Page).